soumyadutta-cse/soumyadutta-cse.github.io/_pages/about.md

 <p>
 <span style="color:Chocolate">
-There are a few open positions for PhD/MS students to conduct exciting reserach on Machine learning and Deep learning with applications in visual computing, data analysis and visualization, and HPC.
+There are open positions for PhD/MS students to conduct exciting reserach on Machine learning and Deep learning with applications in visual computing, image analysis, data analysis and visualization.
 If you want to pursue your thesis with me, please email me at 'soumyad [at] cse [dot] iitk [dot] ac [dot] in' or meet me in my office @KD-224. <b>Please  <a href='../openings'>click here</a> or check the Openings page for more details.</b>
 </span>
 </p>